Many soap dispensers in public places are contaminated with potentially harmful bacteria.

 A recent study has shown that hands can have as much as 25 times more germs after washing with refillable bulk soap than before washing.

-Refillable bulk soap is the kind of washroom hand soap that’s typically poured from a gallon jug into an open dispenser reservoir.
+Refillable bulk soap is the kind of washroom soap that’s typically poured from a gallon jug into an open dispenser reservoir.
 Find out how this soap can put your health at risk, then take action to help stop the threat

-Refillable bulk hand soap is messy and labor intensive, and has been proven susceptible to bacterial contamination that can lead to a range of health issues.
+Refillable bulk soap is messy and labor intensive, and has been proven susceptible to bacterial contamination that can lead to a range of health issues.
 The refillable bulk soap risk was highlighted as part of a CNN report on The 8 Germiest Places at the Mall, on November 26, 2011.

 - The germs identified in bulks soap have led to infections and fatalities in immunocompromised individuals